x0r2/stardog-js/README.md

     database: 'from'
 });

-// Copy database 'from' to database 'to'
+// Copy database "from" to database "to"

 await stardog.copyDatabase({
     from: 'from',